personal-coding/Stock-Market-Prediction-Forecasting-Price-Movements-using-Technical-Indicators/README.md

 # Codes
 There are three main codes in the repo.

 GrabYahoo - Grabs data from Yahoo finance into the data folder.
 40 stock data files are already downloaded for data from 1/29/2002 - 7/20/2012, which is the same date ranges used in the paper.
+The paper used 50 stocks, but I excluded 10 of the stocks from the paper due to either incomplete information or downloading data errors.

 SVM - Cross Validation - This uses a five-fold cross validation against the ten technical indicators used in the paper to train, then tests the prediciton accuracy.
 The SVM is using the sigmoid kernel and a grid search for C (-5 to 15) and gamma (-15 to 3).
 Again, this matches the paper paramters.